-chance (grey area, Fig. 4B).
-This roughly occurs for 21-year windows centered in 1990 and beyond, meaning it starts in 1980.
+Concurrent with this development we see that lagged t2m phases in weeks 3 to 6 increasingly follow the WPD phases in weeks -3 to 0.
+The sum of positive and negative responses to positive and negative WPD respectively rises beyond values found by chance (grey area, Fig. 4b).
+This roughly occurs for 21-year windows centred in 1990 and beyond, meaning that it starts in 1980.
 The emergence of a significant teleconnection between the Pacific and Euro-Atlantic circulation is reported by other studies, both for the past decades (Wu and Lin, 2012; Lim et al., 2019; O'Reilly et al., 2019; Sun et al., 2022), and for the near-future (Mayer and Barnes, 2022).

-In the remainder of this paper we focus on the period 1980-2021 in which a significant teleconnection has emerged.
-The joint distribution of WPD and t2m phases is given in Figure 4C.
+In the remainder of this paper we focus on the period 1980-2021, in which a significant teleconnection emerged.
+The joint distribution of WPD and t2m phases is given in Fig. 4c.
 Presented are the number of samples in each category (because of rolling averaging one sample per summer day).
 Note that the marginal distribution of t2m is uniform, because tercile thresholds are re-estimated in each rolling 21-year window, and that the marginal of WPD is not uniform and shows the relative dominance of negative WPD phases in this period.